 "England's assets are seventeen billions and her liabilities eight; that is, she has become 50 per cent. debtor, in part, to America.
-Further, England's assets include six billion of the debt which Russia owes her, Russia's debt for the Russian war contracts filled by http://www.hathitrust.org/access use#pd-googl Generated on 2025-03-30 22:49 GMT Public Domain, Google-digitized /
+Further, England's assets include six billion of the debt which Russia owes her, Russia's debt for the Russian war contracts filled by

-England.
 Quite recently, when Comrade Krassin was talking with Lloyd-George about the commercial treaty, Comrade Krassin declared to the leaders of the English Government: 'If you expect to receive anything on this debt, then you are very much mistaken.
-[Applause.]
-Of course it is not that the Russian revolutionary Government, because of its revolutionary character, does not wish to pay this debt.
-No Government would be able to pay it, because these debts represent the usurers' percentage on the debt which had accumulated earlier, which England has received back from us already And this same bourgeois, Keynes, who does not at all sympathize with the revolutionary movement, and is in fact its enemy, says: 'You can not reckon in these debts, because you will never collect them.
+Of course it is not that the Russian revolutionary Gov-[Applause.] ernment, because of its revolutionary character, does not wish to pay this debt.
+No Government would be able to pay it, because these debts represent the usurers' percentage on the debt which had accumulated earlier, which England has received back from us already And this same bourgeois, Keynes, who does not at all sympathize with the revolutionary movement, and is in fact its enemy, says: 'You can not reckon in these debts, because you will never collect them.'